How to pay when you're traveling abroad

 Dealing with a different currency can make every transaction — from buying a souvenir to settling your hotel bill — more challenging.
 Here's what you need to know about foreign transaction fees, exchange rates and cash vs. credit while you're in another country.

 It's helpful to arrive at your destination with some local currency already in your wallet, and one of the best ways to get a good deal is to purchase it through your bank before you leave.
 As part of this process, make sure you're aware of the exchange rate of the local currency where you're traveling.
 This will help you make smart shopping choices.
 Many local merchants will accept U.S. dollars, but these merchants often apply a specific exchange rate that could cost you more.
 When in doubt, trade your dollars ahead of time and pay with the local currency.
 You may also get a better exchange rate if you make purchases with your credit card, though you'll have to be mindful of foreign transaction fees.

-Order foreign currency with Bank of America before you travel.
+Order foreign currency new window with Bank of America before you travel.

 How often you use your credit card may depend largely on whether you'll be charged a foreign transaction fee and how high that fee is.
 Many credit cards charge a foreign transaction fee every time you make a purchase abroad.
 Considering that, you may want to use local currency for smaller purchases, such as coffees and snacks, and a credit card for more expensive purchases, such as pricey souvenirs and restaurants.